cocos/cocos-docs/en/getting-started/first-game-2d/index.md

     ![box-layer.png](images/box-layer.png)

-    Double click left mouse button on the prefab file to enter the prefab editing mode, don't forget to hit the 'Save' button after finishing the modification.
+    Double-click the left mouse button on the prefab file to enter the prefab editing mode, don't forget to hit the 'Save' button after finishing the modification.

     ![save-prefab.png](images/save-prefab.png)